braidatto/pdf_enhancer/README.md

 This is an open-source project, and contributions of all kinds are welcome!
 Whether it's reporting a bug, suggesting a new feature, or submitting code, your help is greatly appreciated.

 Feel free to check the issues page to see what needs attention or to open a new issue.

-If you'd like to contribute code, please fork the repository and create a pull request:

-Fork the Project

-Create your Feature Branch (git checkout -b feature/AmazingFeature)

-Commit your Changes (git commit -m 'Add some AmazingFeature')

-Push to the Branch (git push origin feature/AmazingFeature)

-Open a Pull Request

 📜 License
 Copyright 2025 Ahmed Gali